The Complete Guide to Finding and Buying Non Performing Notes

 5. Hedge Funds and Private Equity Funds

 Hedge (and private equity) funds buy large pools of non-performing notes from large banks and other high volume sellers.
-Hedge funds use a few “exits” or sell-off methods:
+Hedge funds use a few “exit” or sell-off methods:

 • Foreclose and then sell the asset REO or rent it.